-Our weighted-average yield on the portfolio as of March 31, 2009 was approximately 9.68%.
-The weighted-average yield on our portfolio is calculated by taking the annualized straight-line rents, reflected as rental income on our consolidated statements of operations, or mortgage interest payments, reflected as interest income from mortgage notes receivable on our consolidated statements of operations, or mortgage loan as a percentage of the acquisition or loan price, as applicable.
+Our weighted-average yield on the portfolio as of June 30, 2009 was approximately 9.68%.
+The weighted-average yield on our portfolio is calculated by taking the annualized straight-line rents, reflected as rental income on our consolidated statements of operations, or mortgage interest payments, reflected as interest income from mortgage notes receivable on our consolidated statements of operations, of each acquisition or mortgage loan as a percentage of the acquisition or loan price, as applicable.
 The weighted-average yield does not take into account the interest expense incurred on the financings placed on our properties.